nikgaevoy/TRD/README.md

-# SPb SU LOUD Enough Team Reference Document
+# Team Reference Document

+_Made by SPb SU LOUD Enough._

 Compile using LuaTeX:

 	lualatex main.tex

-Note that two runs needed for the page counter in the header.
+Note that several runs are required for the correct number of pages and the counter in the header.